-As at 31 December 2023, the Group did not default on its debt repayment obligations or on any other of its obligations under loan agreements in a manner which would result in an acceleration of debt repayment.
+As at 31 December 2024, the Group did not default on its debt repayment obligations or on any other of its obligations under loan agreements in a manner which would result in an acceleration of debt repayment.

-Loan agreements provide that throughout the entire loan period, the borrower undertakes to maintain the capitalization ratio and debt ratio at the agreed level and to maintain inflows to bank accounts in the agreed amount, in accordance with the terms of the loan agreements.
+The loan agreements concluded by the Parent Company provide that throughout the entire loan period, the borrower undertakes to maintain the capitalization ratio and debt ratio at the agreed level and to maintain inflows to bank accounts in the agreed amount, in accordance with the terms of the loan agreements.